 Conclusion

-TQMemory is a specialized tool for Go developers who want blazing-fast Memcache like in-process caching.
-I cannot recommend it as a replacement for Memcached as a network service, as Memcached has better read performance (GET performance is ~20% faster) and TQMemory is not battle tested, while Memcached is rock solid.
+TQMemory is a specialized tool for Go developers who want a faster Memcache using in-process caching.
+I cannot recommend it as a replacement for Memcached as a network service, as Memcached has slightly better read performance (GET is ~7% faster) and TQMemory is not battle tested, while Memcached is rock solid.

 Disclaimer: I’ve built TQMemory as a learning project for high performance caching.
 While benchmarks are promising, test thoroughly before using it in production.